 4. Use SOAP

+Applying SOAP is one of the most comprehensive tips for writing therapy notes.
 Let’s start with what SOAP is.
 (Hint: it’s not what you use to wash your hands in this case.)
-SOAP stands for subjective, objective, assessment, plan, and it is a process that was developed to help clinicians document the critical points within an interaction or session.
+SOAP stands for subjective, objective, assessment, and plan.
+It is a process that was developed to help clinicians document the critical points within an interaction or session.
 This method enables you to focus on vital and pertinent information, which means you’ll be successful at staying clear and concise.

-Subjective is what the patient expresses as their experience and feelings.
-It is from the patient’s perspective.
+Subjective language is important in charting because it conveys what the patient expresses as their experience and feelings from their perspective.
 For example, a subjective portion of a note could be, “David expressed that he feels anxious and distracted often.”

-Objective is a statement of fact and/or raw data that is tied to the subjective feeling or experience.
+Objective language communicates statements of fact or raw data that are tied to subjective feelings or experiences.
 For example, “David continuously tapped his feet throughout the session.”
-It is important to consider that objective statements can either support or contradict the subjective statements.
+It is important to consider that objective statements can either support or contradict subjective statements.

-5. Focus on Progress & Adjust as Necessary
+5. Focus on Progress and Adjust as Necessary

 Notes are vital for understanding the progress of your patients, and as that progress ebbs and flows, the plan will need to be adjusted.
 Remember to stay focused on the progress or lack thereof to ensure you are identifying any need to adjust and then documenting accordingly.

 Overall, therapy notes are a key component to a successful recovery.
 Becoming thorough and yet efficient at documenting sessions will help you and your team produce better results.
 Team members will communicate better, plans will be more productive, and patients will lead better lives.
 Sunwave’s unified treatment platform is custom-built for substance use disorder treatment and can help you follow these tips for writing therapy notes.
 Schedule a demo with one of our platform experts, and we’ll be happy to show you how.